Skip to Main Content

 Eligibility U.S. citizens, U.S. nationals and U.S. lawful permanent residents U.S. citizens, U.S. lawful permanent residents and select foreign nationals

-Application processing time Up to 60 days; usually 3 to 5 days 4 to 6 months
+Application processing time Up to 60 days; usually 3 to 5 days Usually two weeks, but can be over 12 months depending on whether a manual review is needed

 Membership length 5 years 5 years